MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/cant-access-efi-system-partition.md

 This article provides a solution to an issue that you can't gain access to the Extensible Firmware Interface (EFI) system partition by using the `mountvol /s` command when you  use the Mountvol utility (Mountvol.exe) in a WinPE Environment.

-_Original product version:_ &nbsp; Windows 10 - all editions, Windows Server 2012 R2
+_Applies to:_ &nbsp; Windows 10 - all editions, Windows Server 2012 R2
 _Original KB number:_ &nbsp; 315943

 ## Symptoms